TanmoySG/wunder-identity-provider/README.md

             "password: {password}
           }
 ```
-Run the demo using `cURL` by replacing the values of email, password and name.
+Run a demo registration using `cURL` by replacing the values of email, password and name.

 ```
 curl --request POST \